unkelpehr/qbus/README.md

     };
 ```

-When an event is to be emitted the handlers is only a key away:
+When a event is to be emitted the handlers is only a key away:

 ```js
 function emit (event, args) {